 Assist the Student Hub Manager and Deputy Manager to deliver a professional, high-quality, effective service to all users of the Student Hub against agreed Service Level Agreements and quality standards, with a particular emphasis on the student journey.
 This includes offering effective advice and feeding into process reviews.

-To manage and resolve complex and multi-faceted student cases as needed, supporting advisers if they need assistance making judgement calls for particular student queries.
+To manage and resolve complex and multi-faceted student cases as needed, supporting advisers if they need assistance, making judgement calls for particular student queries.
 Demonstrate a positive attitude towards delivering exemplary customer service.

 Proactively triage Level 2 student issues and support students to navigate specialist support services where necessary, working closely with colleagues across the institution.
 Seek to resolve a high proportion of issues through targeted 1:1 confidential support, arranging appointments with students where necessary, and seeking input from managers in extreme cases where a higher risk has been identified.